BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 Once you've made all the changes you'd like, you can copy your effect components into the timeline file you're editing.
 You can keep editing them from there if you'd like!
 The effect components only need to be placed in a separate file to run the tool.

 Check out the "Adding to the Timeline" tab for further information about adding effect components and dialogue nodes!

+## Credit

+[Alithea Ancunín](https://paths.to/astariomancer) helped with the editing/proofreading for this — thank you so much!
+What was once a novella is now a much more reasonable guide.